The History of The Reading Center

 The organization has grown from being spearheaded by one very committed woman to an organization directed by dedicated members of the Board of Directors who come from a wide variety of backgrounds representing diverse professional expertise.
 The Reading Center has earned state and regional recognition for its ability to help find answers for those with language difficulties.
 It is only one of two centers west of the Mississippi accredited by the Academy of Orton-Gillingham Practitioners and Educators to provide both tutoring and training in the Orton-Gillingham approach.

 Jean Osman took over the administrative and executive duties of The Reading Center in 1990.
-She retired from that post in 2005, but she continues to contribute to The Reading Center in many ways having only retired working with students in 2017.
+She retired from that post in 2005, and she continued to contribute to The Reading Center in many ways until her passing in 2020.
 Nancy Sears served as Executive Director from 2005 - 2010, and Cindy Russell assumed the post in 2010.

 Paula Rome passed away in 2008, but her effect is felt each day by the hundreds of students, families and trainees who are served and helped at The Reading Center each day of each year.